The Unjust: Plot

 After the rape and murder of 5 elementary schoolgirls, a crime which deeply upsets the entire country, a fleeing suspect is shot and killed by the police.
-This leads to bad publicity because the guilt of the suspect cannot be proved, and the real attacker may still be at large.
-Under pressure from the Blue House, a senior police official assigns Choi, a police captain, on a highly sensitive mission, namely to find a former child rapist who can take the blame.
+This leads to negative publicity because the guilt of the suspect cannot be proven, and the real attacker may still be at large.
+Under pressure from the Blue House, a senior police official assigns Choi, a police captain, to a highly sensitive mission, namely, to find a former child rapist who can take the blame.
 Choi, in return, is promised a promotion and the dismissal of an internal investigation against him, which was caused by his brother-in-law receiving money from Jang, a corrupt businessman.
-Meanwhile, a corrupt prosecutor named Joo cancels the criminal charges, brought about by an investigation lead by Choi, against a corrupt businessman named Kim, who is also Jang's rival in a bid for a construction deal.
+Meanwhile, a corrupt prosecutor named Joo cancels the criminal charges, brought about by an investigation led by Choi, against a corrupt businessman named Kim, who is also Jang's rival in a bid for a construction deal.

-Choi searches through several profiles of rapists, and having settled upon Lee, a school-bus driver, he enlists Jang and his henchmen to kid-nap Lee and coach him in how the confession should be delivered.
-At the same time Jang takes photographs of Kim and Joo playing golf, and has a henchman approach Kim and murder him.
+Choi searches through several profiles of rapists, and having settled upon Lee, a school-bus driver, he enlists Jang and his henchmen to kidnap Lee and coach him in how the confession should be delivered.
+At the same time, Jang takes photographs of Kim and Joo playing golf and has a henchman approach Kim and murder him.
 The photographs are mailed to Joo to ensure that Jang will never be prosecuted.
-At the police station, Lee is denied immunity to the death penalty, and as such, reneges on the deal and tells Joo the truth.
-In response, Jang sends the earlier henchman to suffer arrest and murder Lee from within the jail.
+At the police station, Lee is denied immunity from the death penalty, and as such, reneges on the deal and tells Joo the truth.
+In response, Jang sends the earlier henchman to arrest and murder Lee from within the jail.
 This makes Joo furious and he investigates Choi, with the help of a corrupt journalist, finding evidence of his and Jang's partnership.
-Choi, in response, pleads with Joo not to dismantle his career, and the two agree on a truce.
+Choi, in response, pleads with Joo not to ruin his career, and the two agree to a truce.